ShamitaGoyal/lab2-project/README.md

 &#9744; To run the program: have the three files as listed above in your IDE, and simply run the `lab2.py` file

-&#9744; This project explores how to write GUI using tkinter.
+&#9744; This project explores how to write GUI applications using tkinter.
 However, I have used the customtkinter module to make the GUI for my application more modern.
 The documentation and information about this module can be found here on this [website](https://customtkinter.tomschimansky.com/) or on [Github](https://github.com/TomSchimansky/CustomTkinter).

 ----------
 ### Modules you may need to install in your IDE to run the program: